Nauja/aiotesttoolkit/README.md

 ## system.py

-This module is the core of this package.
+This module is the core of the package.
 By itself it contains only the bare minimum to run a system of any amount of bots on the same function and allow them to interact with each others.

 Here is a complete example of what you can do with this module: